forwardemail/forwardemail.net/app/views/faq/index.md

 | -------- | -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Username | `user@example.com`         | Email address of an alias that exists for the domain at <a href="/my-account/domains" target="_blank" rel="noopener noreferrer">My Account <i class="fa fa-angle-right"></i> Domains</a>. |
 | Password | `************************` | Alias-specific or domain-wide (coming soon) generated password.                                                                                                                           |

+In order to send outbound email with SMTP, the **SMTP user** must be the email address of an alias that exists for the domain at <a href="/my-account/domains" target="_blank" rel="noopener noreferrer">My Account <i class="fa fa-angle-right"></i> Domains</a> – and the **SMTP password** must be either an alias-specific or a domain-wide (coming soon) generated password.

+Please refer to [Do you support sending email with SMTP](#do-you-support-sending-email-with-smtp) for step by step instructions.

 ## Do you support sending email with API